Menditect/documentation/additional/01-howtos/generate-test.md

 ### Edit Test

 The Test Case that MTA generates will execute the microflow, and prepare data that the microflow needs for it's parameters.
-You may want to edit the data for these parameters.
+The data that is used is *randomly generated*.
+It is not yet possible to use database data, that is only possible from [inside MTA](#in-mta).
+Therefore, you may want to edit the data for the microflow parameters.
 For security reasons, the MTA tab is read-only.

 To Edit the Test Case that MTA has generated, just click on the <i class="fas fa-external-link"></i> button in the MTA tab.
 MTA will open in a new browser window, showing the Test Case that was generated.
 Here you can [edit teststeps](../../Teststep), add [asserts](../../Assert) and add [data variation](../../datavariation).

 ### Run Test